-A: Yes.
-However, commercial and residential properties are treated differently for business license purposes.
+A: The commercial and residential properties are treated differently for business license purposes.

-Commercial Rentals: You will need a separate license for each rental location (parcel).
-The annual fee will be $75 each.
+Commercial Rentals: A separate license is required for each rental location (parcel) with an annual fee of $35 for each location.
 The online application type is "Business License Application (Business location inside City limits)".